TRobinson11/Project-3/README.md

    Compare uncertainty of the static sensors to the mobile sensors.
 What anomalies can you see?
 Are there sensors that are too uncertain to trust?

+   The static sensors consistantly have a lower reading than the mobile sensors.
+More so when ever an even occurs the is a larger "jump" in the mobile data than in the static data.
+   Some of these sensors are unreliable a list of a few that were deemed unreliable are:
+   1. Ckimball
+   2. UncleG
+   3. TestUnit
+   4. germanWrinkler
+   5. ProfessorSievert

    a.
 Which regions of the city have greater uncertainty of radiation measurement?
 Use visual analytics to explain your rationale.

+   The regions with the greatest uncertainty of radiation (where there were both static and dynamic sensors) are:

+   1. Palace Hill
+   2. Downtown
+   3. Oldtown

+   Areas that had the greatest uncertainty with only mobile data are:
+   1. Wilson Foreset

    b.
 What effects do you see in the sensor readings after the earthquake and other major events?
 What effect do these events have on uncertainty?